 - An outline or brief paragraph describing a project (or projects) you have in mind.
 This is intended to give the faculty an indication of the type of filmmaking in which you are interested.
 It is not necessarily work you will produce at CalArts.

-Optional: A list of four books, including author's names that you have enjoyed in the past year, with a few lines about what you admired about the work.
+- A list of four books (including authors' names), including author's names that you have enjoyed in the past year.
+For each book, share a few lines about what you admired in the work

 - A list of three to five films or plays you admire with brief comments indicating how they have influenced your thoughts as a director.